Crossovo/OpenMilkfoam/README.md

-# Based on the Jura Milk Frother Hot & Cold 24019
-Defects usually come from the electronics.
-We implement a new one based on the Arduino (8Bit).
+# OpenMilkfoam
+Milk Foam and OpenSource?
+Yes indeed, this is a project based on the Jura milk frother Hot & Cold 24019, which hardware is technically OK and the electronics no longer work.
+The idea is born to bring the hardware back to life - Welcome to OpenMilkfoam.

 ## Background
 The milk frother has a good hardware base but unstable electronics.
 Most defects come from this electronics.

 I don't want to throw the appliance away just because the control board fail.
 Replacement Parts are not available on the market.

-Hence this project.
+Until now.

 ## Boards
-There are 2 circuit boards in the unit.
+There are 2 circuit boards in the milk frother.

+!!
+The only thing we change is the control board!!

 ### A control board
 - with the uC
-- the push button input
+- one push button for input
 - 3 LEDs for the selection made
 - power supply and control of the motor for the rotor

-### power electronics board
+### power electronics board 220V
 - with relays for the heater
 - 5V power supply for the control board
 - sufficient protection elements (temperature monitor, fuse which trips in case of overtemperature) to protect the unit for thermal overloads.